GSA/fedramp-automation/documents/adr/0012-constraint-strategy.md

 ## Consequences

-By focusing on completeness checks first, the Team is able to publish more constraints in a shorter period of time, exposing pilot team perticipants to as many contraints as possible in as short a time as possible.
+By focusing on completeness checks first, the Team is able to publish more constraints in a shorter period of time, exposing pilot team participants to as many constraints as possible in as short a time as possible.
 Further, completeness checks represent an excellent effort/value ratio in terms of stakeholders being able to validate packages prior to submission.